 1 heaped teaspoon *cocoa powder, sifted

-½ teaspoon *baking powder – if you use gf self-raising four you won’t need this
+½ teaspoon *baking powder – if you use gf self-raising flour you won’t need to add this

 Teaspoon of *vanilla extract – optional